 A good CIO naturally sees the organization as one integrated system and is positioned to identify organizational inefficiencies, threats, and opportunities.
 It would be a mistake not to include his/her input in strategic discussions and planning.
-But with more and more CIOs have been invited into boardroom, are they well prepared for business governance, and should effective CIOs master the corporate board-level politics?
+But with more and more CIOs have been invited into the boardroom, are they well prepared for business governance, and should effective CIOs master the corporate board-level politics?
 How can CIOs exercise effective IT leadership without being involved in “negative” politics?
 The CIO’s tough choice for leadership: Be a CIO who masters organizational culture and leadership - or be a technologist who simply provides the "IT plumbing" and catches the flack when it breaks?

 1. Understand Three “Powers” & “Power Brokers” in Business

 When the Greeks defined politics was about governance (govern on behalf of the people), it was in a democratic background.
 Today’s politics and corporate politics diverge somewhat from this concept, making the whole thing quite confusing.
-So...if this is about the CIO contributing to the success of the company (increasing strategic stance in the market place) and the welfare of the employees, then definitely he/she should be involved.
+So...if this is about the CIO contributing to the success of the company (increasing strategic stance in the marketplace) and the welfare of the employees, then definitely he/she should be involved.

 - “It often comes down to who you know and not what you know”: In many organizations, the CIO still plays an inferior role to other C-level positions.
 For this reason, he or she should definitely become active and effective in senior level politics.
 As this level of communication and leadership is essential to walk the talk.
-"What you know" may not as "matter" as what you can contribute via your knowledge to those who you know, to win trust and power of connection
+"What you know" may not as "matter" as what you can contribute via your knowledge to those who you know, to win trust and power of connection.

 - To wield political power, one has to be able to influence others: To influence others, one has to build as many productive relationships as possible with others who have power in order to create coalitions.
-Are expert and structural power important?
-Yes - but they will never be sufficient on their own, because the "smartest guy in the room" needs to be able to influence and lead others to make a difference, and that's about people and relationships...Drivers of organizational performance lies with right alignment of decision making power, information flow, employee motivation, and boxes and lines of organizational structure.
+Are the expert and structural power important?
+Yes - but they will never be sufficient on their own, because the "smartest guy in the room" needs to be able to influence and lead others to make a difference, and that's about people and relationships.
+Drivers of organizational performance lie with the right alignment of decision-making power, information flow, employee motivation, and boxes and lines of the organizational structure.

 2. Are you at the Table or Are You on the Menu